ritikv03/ToDoList/README.md

 This command will download all the necessary dependencies required for this project.

+# How to run this app

+This is a vite based app so we have to use:

+npm run dev

 # Technologies Used

 This project is utilizing vite, bootstrap and react-redux libraries/frameworks.